Check out our new FHA first-time homebuyers guide updated for 2024

 What Are the Maryland Section 8 Housing Requirements?

+Be honest and thorough with your application, and alert your local PHA if anything about your situation changes.
 You’ll need to be sure that your chosen housing complies with HUD's Housing Quality Standards, including:

 Housing units may undergo regular inspections to verify HQS compliance.
 Landlords must agree to participate in the program and follow guidelines for rent amounts and lease terms.